Bob Craypoe (also known as R. L. Crepeau) is a musician, writer, webmaster, 3D artist, and creator of the Punksters comic strip series.

 First off, to avoid a failing instrument cable or speaker cable, you should start out by buying quality cables.
 It’s actually cheaper in the long run to buy better quality cables because you won’t need to replace them nearly as often as the cheap ones.
 I have some cables that have literally lasted decades.
 I have known some musicians who have opted for buying the cheap ones and they are the people you usually see fiddling around with their cables trying to troubleshoot a problem when they fail.

 Always make sure you have extra cables too.
-I you use 3 or 4 cables, don’t just bring along 3 or 4 cables.
-Always bring a couple of extra cables.
+If you use three or four cables, don’t just bring along three or four cables.
+Always bring a couple of extras.
 Even if you won’t need that extra cable, one of your band members might.
 Then you can loan it to him for the gig and tell him to make sure he buys the good stuff and have a couple of extra cables on hand for himself, for future gigs.

 Failing Power Supplies and Batteries and Other Power Issues